Privacy means EVERYTHING to Echo Networks

 Sharing your reports

-Feel free to share your reports with others, on your provider’s social media pages, anywhere that could help you or others.
+Feel free to share your reports with others, on your provider’s social media pages, or anywhere that could help you or others.
 Your reports will never show your actual address, only a map location where the agent is installed.
 You may screen capture or use the download function that is provided specifically to allow you to share your reports.

 Please feel free to contact us about our privacy statement and/or any other aspect of our service.